JoinCODED/WS-Dart-M3-Conditionals/01_conditions/01_if_else_statements.md

 But do we need to do this? we only have 3 possible conditions:

-1. age is less than 18
+1. Age is less than 18.
-2. age is more or equal to 60
+2. Age is more than or equal to 60.
-3. age is equal or more to 18 and less than 65
+3. Age is equal to or more than 18 and less than 65.

-The `else` keyword means if no condition is met, do what is within the curly braces, so if we wrote this:
+The `else` keyword means if no condition is met, do what is within the curly braces, so if we wrote the following conditions:

 ```dart
 void main() {